luona-dev/latestGPTs/research/adressing-experiment/index.md

 - "I"
 - "{GPT_title}"

 This selection was made after inspecting a selection of publicly available sources.
-This probably does not capture all the ways of adressing a GPT, but I am confident that the most common ways are ammong them.
+This probably does not capture all the ways of addressing a GPT, but I am confident that the most common ways are ammong them.

 **Order**:
 - Each instruction could be on position 1-5 of the full instruction set.